 The Carnegie Museum of Natural History houses millions of specimens, yet current exhibits often fail to convey the ongoing scientific work behind the scenes.
 For young children, the lack of immersive and interactive elements at the Bone Hunters Quarry limits their ability to engage deeply.

-4. Bone preparation: After learning about their fossils, we will guide them to the other part of the table to learn how paleontologist prepare bones for research.
-We ask them to wrap them in a burlap, write down their name, and return the bone to the museum in a box.
+After learning about their fossils, we will guide them to the other part of the table to learn how paleontologist prepare bones for research.

-5. Bone matching: At the end, kids receive a dinosaur puzzle with a missing middle piece, encouraging them to visit the real dinosaur exhibition.
-There, they can find the missing piece at the actual fossil display.
-Matching the piece completes the puzzle, triggering a dinosaur sound and revealing a fun fact about their discovery.
+At the end, kids receive a dinosaur puzzle missing a piece, prompting them to visit the real fossil exhibit.
+Finding and matching the piece triggers a dinosaur sound and a fun fact.

 Research